wp-plugins/raw-html/readme.txt

 1. Unzip the file.
 1. Upload the "raw-html" folder to your "/wp-content/plugins/" directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress

+== Changelog ==

+= 1.2.4 =
+* *There are no release notes for this version*

+= 1.2.3 =
+* Fix a problem where very long posts would be displayed as blank.
+This was caused by a regexp input size limitation/bug in newer versions of PHP.

+= 1.2.2 =
+* Fix a glitch when one [RAW][/RAW] block is immediately followed by another (cause : greedy regexp).

+= 1.2.1 =
+* Change filter priorities *again* to make it compatible with Exec-PHP (hopefully).

+= 1.2 =
+* Improved compatibility with other plugins (e.g. cforms II).
+* Gave the "maybe\_" filters a higher priority to prevent conflicts with some plugins that want to insert untexturized HTML.

+= 1.1 =
+* New feature : disable wptexturize() and other filters on a per-post level.
+* "Official" WP 2.7 compatibility.
+* Fixed some readme.txt text

+= 1.0.5 =
+* Fix : regexp failing for very long posts, leading to blank pages.

+= 1.0.4 =
+* A tiny bugfix - changed one regexp to make quicktags perform as expected.

+= 1.0.3 =
+* WP 2.5.1 compatibility

+= 1.0.2 =
+* *There are no release notes for this version*